Go Back

 Our genetic testing partner, LabCorp, offers a variety of carrier testing panels for you to choose from.

-1. You could opt to be tested for a small set of the most common recessive gene disorders (cystic fibrosis, spinal muscular atrophy, fragile X, tay sachs).
+1. You could test a small set of the most common recessive gene disorders (such as cystic fibrosis, spinal muscular atrophy, fragile X, or tay sachs).

-2. You could opt to be tested for a list of disorders targeted to a particular ethnicity or background that you might share (for example, people with Ashkenazi jewish or African American heritage have higher incidence of certain recessive gene disorders).
+2. You could test for a list of disorders targeted to a particular ethnicity or background that you both share (for example, people with Ashkenazi jewish or African American heritage have higher incidence of certain recessive gene disorders).

-3. You could opt to do an “expanded panel” that would test you for hundreds of recessive gene disorders.
-We like to warn our patients that when we test for this many things, it is very likely that you will come back as a carrier for something but because many of the disorders are very rare, it is very unlikely that you and your partner will have any overlap in your carrier status.
+3. You could choose an “expanded panel” that would test you for over one hundred recessive gene disorders.
+We like to warn our patients that when we test for this many things, it is very likely that you will come back as a carrier for something but because many of the disorders are very rare, it is very unlikely that you and your partner will have any overlap.

 4. You could opt to skip this type of testing entirely!